pitchmuc/Simple-Object-Manager/README.md

 ## Methods

-This documentation will provide you with documentation on how to instantiate the `Som` class and the different methods available from the `Som` instance.
+This documentation will provide you with documentation on how to instantiate the `Som` class and the different methods available from the `Som` instance.\
 [Simple Object Manager Methods](Simple_Object_Manager_Methods.md)

+If you are more of hands-on test enthusiast, you can directly see the [cheat sheet](Simple_Object_Manager_CheatSheet.md)

 ## FAQ